 Many of the visitors to this sight suffer from emetophobia (the fear of vomiting).
-Others suffer specifically from Norophobia (Fear of norovirus and any stomach bug.
-The word was invented by my friend, Heather.)
+Others suffer specifically from Norophobia (Fear and hatred of norovirus and any stomach bug. )

 Everyone has their own story about how their fear started.
 In many cases, the individual suffered from a very bad stomach bug where they couldn't stop vomiting.